 Teaching is a wonderful way to learn.
-In order to teach students, residents must first have knowledge that is accurate and usefully organized.
+In order to teach, residents must first have knowledge that is accurate and usefully organized.
 Teaching responsibilities are integrated into our residency program.
-The University of Florida College of Medicine has developed a Resident as Teacher program to instruct residents in teaching techniques and our neurology residents fully participate in the basic program and have opportunities to go on to an advanced level of instruction.

 All residents participate in the introductory Resident As Teacher (RasT) Program sponsored by the University of Florida.
 Those with a particular interest in medical education are encouraged to participate in the full longitudinal program.
 This program offers workshops and lectures that are helpful in developing the resident’s instructional and evaluative skills.
 These are often held at night to ensure that residents are free to attend, regardless of their daytime clinical assignment.
 Residents qualify for certification if they attend 10 distinct training sessions over a 2-year period.